`fr

 soft clay to leave a pattern, baking the clay, painting the impressions, and then baking

 the clay again.
-At first I did this with the leaves of trees merely to amuse myself with
+At first I did this with the leaves of trees merely to

-the designs they left behind, but I gradually became captivated by the shapes of
+the designs they left behind, but I gradually became captivated by the

-different kinds of leaves and the beauty of their vein patterns and decided to make
+different kinds of leaves and the beauty of their vein patterns and decided

 ceramics this way in earnest.